Varsha-Nagarajan/Linear-Regression/README.md

 Here, I present two variants of Linear Regression.

-(1) Linear Regression with single variable (univariate) - Here we only consider the effect of a single feature affecting our outcome
+(1) Linear Regression with single variable (univariate) - Here we only consider the effect of a single feature affecting our outcome.

 (2) Linear Regression with multiple variables/features (multi variate) - Here, we consider the effect of multiple features and their influence on the estimated output.

 We use a linear cost function Y = W0 + W1.X and perform gradient descent to minimize the cost.